mhcoffin/fugalist-docs/content/docs/introduction/notation.md

 Dorico supports pretty much any notation you can imagine.
 Hundreds of notations are built in, and you can create your own if you need to.
 During playback, Dorico does an amazing job of keeping track of all the notations that apply to a particular note.
-It boils them down into a pitch, a duration, a volume, and set of "playing techniques".
+It boils them down into a pitch, a duration, a volume, and set of playing techniques.
 But what Dorico _needs_ to play a note is a series of MIDI events to send to a [VST instrument](https://en.wikipedia.org/wiki/Virtual_Studio_Technology).